-AMPUTATION OF A PART OF THE FOOT
+AMPUTATION OF A PART OF THE FOOT.

-As in the case of the hand, the rule is to conserve as much as possible of the foot with this proviso, that a painful mass of scar tissue does not form in the stump and the action of the flexors of the foot is retained.
+As in the case of the hand, the rule is to conserve as much as possible of the foot.

 In the case of traumatism or gangrene, where the soft parts are more involved than the bone, the line of section follows the healthy skin and the bone section will be made to accommodate itself to the skin flaps.